Images of the Prelude interface

 Quick gif showing the template in action.

-A very useful piece of functionality within the Builder (Guidebooks CMS) is the ability to create schedule tracks, a selection of sessions with a shared theme, as menu items.
-Custom list items have similar functionality.
-Functionally this meant a guide's menu could contain multiple schedules, alongside multiple speakers, sponsors, etc. The icon set needed to accommodate for these scenarios.
+A very useful piece of functionality within the Builder are schedule tracks, a selection of sessions with a shared theme.
+Another feature, custom lists, have similar functionality.
+With these features a guide's menu could contain multiple schedules, alongside multiple speakers, sponsors, etc. The icon set needed to accommodate for this scenario.

-Within a schedule, tracks are assigned different colors to help users tell them apart.
+Fortunately there was a precedent to follow.
+Schedule tracks are assigned different colors to help users tell them apart.
 I decided to follow suit and create color variants for each icon.
-Creating color variants was a great way to add more versatility to an icon, but more importantly to provide better visual tracking for our users.
+These color variants are a great way to add more versatility to the icon set, but more importantly when multiple color variants were used in a guide's menu, they provided better visual tracking for our users.

 A base icon alongside its color variants.
 Each base icon got blue, red, and green variants.

 Multiple color variants were a good start, but I wanted to go further.
-I asked myself: what if an event organizer could chose an icon set it in whatever color they wanted?
-I consulted with one of our front end developers who proposed using svgs to do this very thing.
+What if an event organizer could chose an icon in whatever color they wanted?
+I consulted with one of our front end developers who proposed using svgs.
 And thus, the "monochromatic icon variant" was born.

-Monochromatic icons are not only great for things like multiple tracks but they also gave event organizers an easy way to carry their brand into their guides.
+Monochromatic icons are not only great for things like multiple tracks but they also gave event organizers an easy way to port some of their brand identity into their guides.
 Brands like Coca-Cola could use their trademarked red, universities could set the icons to their school colors, and so on.

 Each base icon also got a monochromic variant.
 With this variant users can choose any color.